HsKA-OSGIS-archive/GeoSpinn1/radiation-webgis-app-modelbuilder/README.md

 	The application is based on openlayers 3 and implements the model functionality using a combination of the following functions: buffer, intersect, union, difference, combine of turf.js.
-The web application makes use of a dataset consisting of two layers: administrative areas of Baden-Wurttemberg and points with radiation.</b> <br>
+The web application makes use of a dataset consisting of two layers: administrative areas of Baden-Wurttemberg and points with radiation.<br></b>

  <b>Developer of Model Builder Extension for Turf.JS, the Team Members are: </i> <br>
         <li>1.
 Chaitanya Krishna Chirumamilla</li>